openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Response Type**: 📄 Plain Text

 Returns a response when the [Initial Harvest](#initial-harvest) is complete.
-This is used by the [Integration Tests](../openactive-integration-tests/) to check that Broker Microservice is up to date with the Booking System's data.
+This is used by [Integration Tests](../openactive-integration-tests/) to check that Broker Microservice is up to date with the Booking System's data.

 This endpoint starts by setting Broker Microservice's [Harvesting Status](#harvesting-status) to `resumed`.
 So, if it was `paused` before, it will now resume harvesting.